MicrosoftDocs/well-architected/well-architected/ai/data-platform.md

 - **Processing layer**

   Data from the aggregate data store undergoes extensive processing before it can be used for indexing or model training use cases.
-The processing pipeline requires similar levels of reliability and scaling as the ingestion pipeline.
+The processing pipeline requires levels of reliability and scaling that are similar to the ingestion pipeline.
 The main difference is the type of processing done on the data.

   The process involves significant rescoping and restructuring of data.
-This process includes tasks like entity recognition, integrating additional data into the dataset, and performing lookups.
+This process includes tasks like entity recognition, integrating additional data into the data set, and performing lookups.
 This process might also include deleting unnecessary data and applying data logic through a data orchestration platform.

 The data processing stage can produce various outputs, which land in different destinations for different intents.
 Its main goal is to prepare and transfer data from the aggregated data store for consumption by the final destination.
 The consumer can either pull data when needed, or the processing layer can push data when it's ready.

 > [!NOTE]
 > In the context of machine learning and generative AI, it's important to distinguish between ETL, ELT, and EL processes.
-Traditional ETL is crucial for data warehousing and object-relational mappings, where, due to schema restrictions, data must be transformed before you load it into the target system.
+Traditional ETL is crucial for data warehousing and object-relational mappings, where, because of schema restrictions, data must be transformed before you load it into the target system.
 ELT involves extracting data, loading it into a data lake, and then transforming it by using tools like Python or PySpark.
 In generative AI, particularly for retrieval-augmented generation (RAG), the process often involves extracting and loading documents to storage first, followed by transformations like chunking or image extraction.

-The following section provides guidance about the capabilities to consider when you select a data processing technology with ETL processes.
+The following section provides guidance to consider when you select a data processing technology that has ETL capabilities.

 ### Functional requirements